cedricwalter/cedricwalter.github.io/content/posts/homelab/usa-war.md

 * Cdiscount (France): This platform provides a variety of products and has its own logistics solution, similar to Amazon's services.
 It also offers access to other e-commerce platforms in Europe through its International Marketplace Network 1.
 * Bol (Belgium/Netherlands): A popular choice in the Benelux region, Bol is known for its reliability and growing customer base 1.

+# Windows
+Linux run great on any machine and Steam support it through proton.
+Moving from a windows 10 or 11 desktop and you wont regret it!

 # IDE
-## Replacement for Vidual Studio Code
+## Replacement for Visual Studio Code
 https://vscodium.com/#install

 Microsoft’s vscode source code is open source (MIT-licensed), but the product available for download (Visual Studio Code) is licensed under this not-FLOSS license and contains telemetry/tracking.
 According to this comment from a Visual Studio Code maintainer: